 You will get practical experience and skills through carrying out an observation, participating in a focus group, conducting an interview, analysing data, arguing for qualitative research in health, and appraising the quality of published literature.
 You will hear from working qualitative researchers about how they use qualitative methods in their work.

-Important: This short course is a variant of the unit of study, Qualitative Research in Health (PUBH5505).
+Important: This short course is a variant of the unit of study, Introduction to Qualitative Research in Health (FMHU5003).
 It enables you to complete the unit without formal university enrolment.
-You will receive a certificate of attendance, however, you will not receive credit points towards a University of Sydney degree.
+You will receive a certificate of attendance.
+However, you will not receive credit points towards a University of Sydney degree.

 To receive credit points and an academic transcript, please see the Medicine Postgraduate Non Award.